 Dr. Forouhar completed the two-year scholar’s program at The Western New England Psychoanalytic Institute in New Haven, CT, and is currently a candidate at The Western New England Institute of Psychoanalysis.
 Additionally, Dr. Forouhar completed the adult psychoanalytic training program at the Austen Riggs Center and is currently in the training and certification program at the A. K. Rice Institute for the Study of Social Systems.

 Dr. Forouhar began her experience at Austen Riggs as a medical student doing research into the psychodynamics of medication non-responsiveness.
-As an undergraduate, she did research at The University of Chicago into the neural correlates of learning and memory in birdsong as a template for human language development.
-She began her advanced education in Fine Arts at The School of the Art Institute of Chicago in painting with an interest in the perceptual phenomena of pattern recognition and the interaction of color.
+As an undergraduate, she was a research fellow at The University of Chicago and studied the neural correlates of learning and memory in songbirds.
+She began her advanced education at The School of the Art Institute of Chicago as a painter, with a special interest in the perceptual phenomena of pattern recognition and the relativity of color.
 In addition to psychoanalytic studies, her current interests include the psychodynamics of groups and leadership.